zxcvbnius/slate/source/index.md

 to authenticate the user.

-The server should respond with a JSON payload containing your device info to signify login success.
-After which you can use the other Socket.IO APIs.
+The server should respond with a JSON payload containing your device info to signify the log-in is successfully completed, and then you can start using other Socket.IO APIs.

-If you've failed to send an authenticate message within 15 seconds, the connection will be terminated by our server automatically.
+If you fail to send an authenticated message within 15 seconds, the connection will be terminated by our server automatically.

-Upon re-connection, you should repeat the authentication message to ensure you are properly authenticated and call other APIs.
+Upon re-connection, you should repeat the authentication process to ensure you are properly authenticated and call other APIs.

-## Listing Chat Rooms
+## Listing Chat Room

+> Example

 ```java
     // In Android, if you have already authenticated your devices, you can get all your chatroom easily.